kovidgoyal/calibre/manual/server.rst

     calibre-server --url-prefix /calibre --port 8080

 The key parameter here is ``--url-prefix /calibre``.
-This causes the content server to serve all URLs prefixed by calibre.
+This causes the Content server to serve all URLs prefixed by calibre.
 To see this in action, visit ``http://localhost:8080/calibre`` in your browser.
-You should see the normal content server website, but now it will run under /calibre.
+You should see the normal Content server website, but now it will run under /calibre.

 Now suppose you are using Apache as your main server.
 First enable the proxy modules in Apache, by adding the following to :file:`httpd.conf`::